-For information on claiming a deduction for personal superannuation contributions, see TaxPack 2005 supplement.
+For information on claiming a deduction for personal superannuation contributions, see TaxPack 2007 supplement.

-APPENDIX 8 TRUST LOSS AND BAD DEBT LEGISLATION - SCHEDULE 2F TO ITAA 1936 T
+APPENDIX 8 TRUST LOSS AND BAD DEBT 1 LEGISLATION - SCHEDULE 2F TO THE ITAA 1936

 Legislation was enacted during 1997-98 which affects the deductibility by trusts of prior year losses, debt deductions - bad debts and debt/equity swap amounts - and other current year amounts.
 These provisions are in Schedule 2F to the ITAA 1936.
 The following provides a broad overview of the legislation.
-For more information on the trust loss provisions, family trust elections or interposed entity elections, phone the Business Infoline on 13 28 66.
+For more information on the trust loss provisions, family trust elections or interposed entity elections, phone the Business Infoline (see the inside back cover).